arunkrishnan-dt/dynatrace-problems-as-metrics/README.md

 2. API Token with below permissions:
    - Read Configuration (v1)
    - Write Configuration (v1) - Required for Sample dashboard POST.
 Write Configuration permission can be removed after first run of script.
+Can skip this by setting `dashboard = false` in `problems.config`
    - Read Problems (v2)
    - Ingest Metrics (v2)